thxndoc/intro-to-APIs/README.md

 #### Headers
 ![alt-text](/images/headers.png)

-## REST - REepresentational State Transfer
+## REST - REpresentational State Transfer
 **REST** is a design pattern to provide a standard way for clients and servers to communicate.<br>

 ### Principles of REST: